codeandcloud/codeandcloud.github.io/_posts/2025-08-19-genkit-genai-and-angular.md

 image: /assets/og-images/2025-08-19-exploring-genkit-genai-in-angular.jpg
 ---

 The post is about building a basic application that uses Genkit Flows, Angular and Gemini 2.0 Flash.

-Let's create a full-stack Angular application with AI features.
+We are creating a fun app that suggests the user a car based on the their personality.

-> Following [Use Genkit in an Angular app](https://genkit.dev/docs/angular/)  _(loosely)_ because I encountered errors building the app using the tutorial
+> Following [Use Genkit in an Angular app](https://genkit.dev/docs/angular/) tutorial _(loosely)_ because I encountered errors building the app using the tutorial.

-## Installation
+## Introduction

+Let's start creating a full-stack Angular application with AI features.

 Install the Genkit CLI globally.
 This is an optional dependency but I recommend it anyway